rsyslog/rsyslog-doc/source/configuration/input_directives/rsconf1_escapecontrolcharactersonreceive.rst

 $EscapeControlCharactersOnReceive
 ---------------------------------

-**Type:** global configuration directive
+**Type:** global configuration parameter

 **Default:** on

 **Description:**

-This directive instructs rsyslogd to replace control characters during reception of the message.
+This parameter instructs rsyslogd to replace control characters during reception of the message.
 The intent is to provide a way to stop non-printable messages from entering the syslog system as whole.
 If this option is turned on, all control-characters are converted to a 3-digit